nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Good.
 Yes.
 The, the the the large ooze is is is a pretty tough cookie.
 Darniggle bad.
 See better days though.

 He ain't feeling good.
 Yes.
 That's true.
 Alright.
-And, Kahir, you're up.
+And, Cahir, you're up.

 Now you have your choice.
 Right.
 Okay.
 First thing's gonna go.
 Oh, go ahead, Jason.